-This year, our P3 students who started in January 2024 in both Bukit Timah and Hougang branches did well in their SA2 compositions.
-They scored between 15-18 marks for their end-of-the-year composition exams.
+This year, our Primary 3 cohort — who started with us in January 2024 at both our Bukit Timah and Hougang branches — did especially well in their SA2 compositions.
+Many scored between 15 and 18 marks, a solid result at the end of the year.

 Note to students